 Office of Sustainability Employment

 The Office of Sustainability employs skilled students who help make Western a leader in campus sustainability.
-The office looks for people who:
+We looks for people who:

-Can work for at least one year, and
+- Can work for at least one year

 Alliance to Save Energy is seeking people interested in energy efficiency.
 Although the Alliance is headquartered in Washington, D.C., they have staff and offices around the globe, including Seattle, California, India and Ukraine.
 The non-profit Alliance to Save Energy (www.ase.org) promotes energy efficiency worldwide to achieve a healthier economy, a cleaner environment, and greater energy security.